XavierElon/v4/src/content/featured/HalcyonTheme/index.md

 show: 'true'
 ---

 A full-stack MERN application.
-I was the leader of 3 other engineers to build this project.
-I still currently develop and maintain it via AWS.
-The website was built to provide university students around the globe access to reviews on their classes and allow them to review their classes as well.
-It is still a work in progress.
+Led and managed a team of 4 engineers to create a full-stack MERN app for university students to rate and review their university classes.
+Fully deployed and continue to maintain the front and back end with AWS using Route 53, load balancers, EC2s, VPC.
+Created the routes for the back-end using Node.js, Express and MongoDB.
+Developed about 25% of the front-end.